 - 3. Pastoral Counseling.
-Your visits to the Chaplains' Office are confidential and no information will be released without your permission or as required by law.
-Holy Cross chaplains3 provide pastoral counseling for both Complaining and Responding Parties.
+Your visits to the Chaplains' Office are confidential and no information will be released without your permission except as required by law.
+Holy Cross chaplains3 provide pastoral counseling for both Complaining Parties and Responding Parties.
 They also work with those who have been sexually assaulted or subjected to dating or domestic violence, or accused of the same, previous to their attending the College.
 A chaplain can accompany individuals through their healing process by listening to their experience of what happened, affirming the dignity of the individual, and the belief that healing is possible.
 Questions commonly brought to pastoral counseling include: Why did God let this happen to me?
 Where is God now?
 How can I help my family and friends understand what is going on for me?
 Will I ever feel better again?
 Is it OK that I am angry with God and others?
 How can I restore my sense of self-esteem?
 Will I ever be able to forgive or do I have to forgive? - 4.
 Faculty Ombudsperson.
-The Faculty Ombudsperson office is resource for faculty members only.
+The Faculty Ombudsperson office is a resource for faculty members only.
 The Ombudsperson is available to assist any member of the faculty with any issues related to the College, including understanding available leave and other measures if they or their family members may be victim-survivors of domestic/dating violence, stalking, or sexual assault.
 The Ombudsperson maintains confidentiality as permitted by law.
-Please note that the Ombudsperson will report any imminent threat to the safety of the College community.
+Please note that the Ombudsperson will report any imminent threat to the safety of the College community. - 5.
+Employee Assistance Program.
+KGA, Inc. is staffed by seasoned, licensed professionals who are committed to service delivery with personal attention.
+They offer up to five sessions of confidential counseling for faculty and staff to support emotional well-being.
+The Employee Assistance Program maintains confidentiality as permitted by law.
+Please note that the Employee Assistance Program will report any imminent threat to the safety of the College community.

-G. Consider Reporting and Complaint Options.
+G. Consider Reporting, Complaint, and Investigation Support Options.